 HOW?
 By performing and distributing recordings, CDs, videos, books and other publications related to Arthur Rubinstein’s life and art and to the Arthur Rubinstein competition.

 - To promote and support the classical music education of young people with particular emphasis on pianists.

 HOW?
 By organizing musical activities in educational institutions, such as schools, universities, music libraries and institutions of classical music education.

 - To support the Arthur Rubinstein International Master competition which is held in Tel Aviv every 3 years.

 HOW?
 By creating a community of society members and encouraging these and other supporters to take part in the society’s events and activities, attend the competition’s concerts in Israel and become ambassadors of the Arthur Rubinstein Society

 To receive updates of our activities in London, join our Newsletter:

-The Arthur Rubinstein International Music Society Foundation (UK)
+UK Friends of Arthur Rubinstein International Music Association